The Emergence of Fads in a Changing World: Analysis

-Equivalently, we can write it recursively in terms of the public likelihood:
+Equivalently, we can write it in terms of the public LLR:

-From \eqref{eq:xxx}, we see that $q_{t+1}$ tends to 1/2, and by \eqref{eq:cascadeLLR}, $l_{t+1}$ moves towards zero over time so that eventually it will exit the cascade region.
-Intuitively, having a changing state depreciates the value of older information as actions observed in earlier periods become less relevant to the current state.
-Consequently, after some finite number of periods, the public belief will slowly converge towards uniform, and thus information cascades built upon this public belief cannot last forever.
-Indeed, this is the main insight from \cite{moscarini1998social} (see their Proposition 1), where they show that information cascades (if they arise) must end in finite time.
+From \eqref{eq:xxx}, we observe that $q_{t+1}$ tends toward 1/2, so eventually, $\ell_{t+1}$ exits the cascade region.
+Intuitively, having a changing state depreciates the value of older social information, as actions observed in earlier periods become less relevant to the current agent.
+Consequently, after a finite number of periods, the agent's public belief gradually converges to $1/2$, so that a cascade supported by this belief eventually ceases.
+This is the main insight from \citet*{moscarini1998social}, where they show that information cascades, if they arise, can only be temporary under a changing state.

-\subsection{Learning region}
+\subsubsection{Learning Region}

-When the state is fixed ($\eps =0$), as the agent's action is informative about her private signal in the learning region, i.e., $a_t = s_t$, the public belief at time $t+1$ coincides with the private belief at time $t$:
+Next, we consider the learning region where $|\ell| < c_\alpha$.
+If the state is fixed ($\eps =0$), then the agent at time $t$ simply follows their private signal: $a_t = s_t$.
+As a result, at time $t+1$, the agent's public belief coincides with their posterior belief:

-Hence, $l_{t+1} = L_t$ and $l_{t+1}$ evolves according to \eqref{eq:publicLLR}.
-When the state changes with probability $\eps >0$ in every period, upon observing the latest history, each agent also needs to consider the possibility that the state may have changed after the latest action was taken.
-However, neither the learning region nor the cascade region is affected by a changing state as the state only transitions after the history of past actions is observed.
-By Bayes' rule, the public likelihood at time $t+1$ in the learning region is
+Hence, the corresponding log-likelihood ratios also coincide, i.e., $\ell_t = L_t$, and so $\ell_t$ also evolves according to \eqref{eq:publicLLR}.

+In contrast, if the state changes with probability $\eps >0$ in every period, upon observing the latest history, each agent needs to consider the possibility that the state may have changed after the most recent action was taken.
+However, neither the learning nor the cascade region is affected by a changing state as the state only transitions after the history of past actions is observed.
+It follows from Bayes' rule that

-Since the process $(\theta_t)_t$ is a Markov chain and $a_t =s_t$ in the learning region, conditioned on $\theta_t$, both $\theta_{t+1}$ and $a_t$ are independent of $h^{t-1}$ and independent of each other.
-Hence, we can write \eqref{eq:learn_LLR} as
+Since $\theta_t$ follows a Markov chain and $a_t =s_t$ in the learning region, conditional on $\theta_t$, both $\theta_{t+1}$ and $a_t$ are independent of the history $h_{t-1}$ and of each other.
+Therefore, the public LLR evolves as follows: